wso2/docs-is/en/includes/guides/api-authorization.md

         </tr>
     </table>

-5. Click **+ Add Scope**.
-Note that you can add multiple scopes according to your requirements.
+5. Repeat step 4 for all your scopes.
+Once done, click **Next**.

-6. Click **Next** and enable **Requires authorization** if the users should be authorized to use the API, or you proceed without an authorization policy.
+6. If your API requires authorization, enable **Requires authorization**.
+Disable the option to proceed with no authorization policy.

 7. Click **Finish** to complete the API resource registration.

 ## Authorize apps to consume API resources

-Applications, by default, do not have authorization to consume APIs.
-Administrators can authorize applications to use selected APIs so that users logging into the application will have access to that API resource.
-If an API resource requires authorization, RBAC will be applied before granting access to users.
+Applications, by default, do not have permissions to use APIs.
+Administrators can selectively grant authorization for applications to use selected APIs and their scopes.
+Hence, users logging into the application will have access to that API resource provided they are assigned to a role that grants the necessary permissions.

 To authorize an application to consume an API resource: